-What Is A Deep Cycle RV Battery Shelf Life?
+What Is the Deep-Cycle Battery Shelf Life?

 Are Gel Batteries Better?

 I don’t understand why some people insist on saying on the internet that a gel battery lasts longer than an open lead-acid battery.
-It is simple: The battery that provides the greater number of cycles of life will be the one that lasts more.
-Regardless of the battery chemistry.
+It is simple: The battery that provides the greater number of cycles of life will be the one that lasts more, regardless of the battery chemistry.

 A gel battery with 1,500 cycles at 50% will last the same as an open lead-acid battery with 1,500 cycles at 50%.
-Since the life of a battery is measured in cycles, it is obvious that 2 batteries with the same number of cycles will last the same.
+Since the life of a battery is measured in cycles, it is evident that 2 batteries with the same number of cycles will last the same.

 It is a lie that a gel battery lasts longer than an open lead-acid or AGM battery just because it is a gel battery.

 The number of cycles concerning the depth of discharge gives us information about the life of the battery, not its technology.
 The difference between lithium and other technologies is that lithium can be discharged to depths of 100% DoD without damaging the battery.
-In comparison, in the other technologies the depths of discharge cannot exceed 80% DoD or the battery will be damaged.
+In comparison, in the other technologies, the depths of discharge cannot exceed 80% DoD, or the battery will be damaged.
 For starter batteries, for example, exceeding 50% DoD will damage the battery.

 On the other hand, gel batteries have some advantages over acid batteries.
 Gel batteries are more resistant to damage caused by very deep discharges.
 Gel batteries maintain a higher voltage while discharging, so your DC appliances work better.
-Gel batteries are completely sealed, so they are called “maintenance free” and you cannot open and fill them with water.
-It is no need for this kind of maintenance.
+Gel batteries are completely sealed, so they are called “maintenance-free,” and you cannot open and fill them with water.
+There is no need for this kind of maintenance.
 The disadvantage is that gel batteries cost substantially more than acid batteries and have fewer cycles of life.

 The LiFePO4 battery is among the safest ones currently on the market.
 It is clear from the fact that there is no safety risk due to the high-temperature runaway in the case of aberrant battery conditions.